 Orcas, humpback and minke whales all live in the coastal waters as well as seals, sea lions and porpoises.
 Three-hour tours depart at 12.15pm, plus 9am and 3.30pm in summer (C$130 for adults, C$95 for under 18s).
 You can choose between a zodiac or larger boat, with a naturalist on board.
 And if you’re not lucky enough to see any whales on your trip, the company let you take another tour for free – even if you don’t go back to Victoria until years later.

-Finish off your weekend with afternoon tea at a Victoria institution – the Fairmont Empress.
+Finish off your weekend in Victoria with afternoon tea at a city institution – the Fairmont Empress.
 This historic hotel was built in 1908 for Canadian Pacific’s steamship passengers and became the city’s most famous building.
 Shockingly it was almost torn down in the 1960s, but was saved and restored to its former glory and is now welcoming well-heeled guests yet again.

 Discover more of what Canada has to offer at www.keepexploring.ca